hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/writings_prose/818_cyclic_rest_and_change.md

 This state in the same way cannot be two.
-It must only be a unit, and all fictitious distinctions of I, thou, etc., all the different variations must vanish, as they belong to the state of change or Mâyâ.
+It must only be a unit, and all fictitious distinctions of I, thou, etc., all the different variations must vanish, as they belong to the state of change or Māyā.
 It may be said that this state of change has come now upon the Self, showing that, before this, it had the state of rest and liberty; that at present the state of differentiation is the only real state, and the